Scientific Name

 Description

-Sedum greggii is a succulent plant that produces cone-shaped rosettes at the base of the flowering stems.
-Leaves are alternate oblanceolate or elliptic, rounded to obtuse, up to 0.5 inches (1.3 cm) long, and up 0.2 inches (0.5 cm) wide.
-Flowering stems are up to 6 inches (15 cm) tall.
-Flowers are star-shaped and yellow and appear in summer.
-After flowers are spent in midsummer, the tightly packed imbricate leaves form rosettes at the base of stems.
+The star-shaped flowers have sulfur-yellow petals, sometimes with a red-speckled keel, and appear in summer on stalks that can grow up to 6 inches (15 cm) tall.
+After the flowers are spent in midsummer, the tightly packed, imbricate leaves form rosettes at the base of stems.
 These buds elongate the following winter.
-By spring, the stems are seen for the first time as simple terminal inflorescences of several flowers that rise above still relatively tightly packed elongated tufts.
+By spring, the stems are first seen as simple terminal inflorescences of several flowers that rise above still relatively tightly packed, elongated tufts.

 See more at How to Grow and Care for Sedum.